sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

     ...
     TypeError: unable to convert 'sage' to an integer

-On the proper usage of the ellipsis marker, see :url:`https://docs.python.org/2/library/doctest.html#doctest.ELLIPSIS`.
+On the proper usage of the ellipsis marker, see `Python's documentation <https://docs.python.org/2/library/doctest.html#doctest.ELLIPSIS>`_.

 There are a number of magic comments that you can put into the example code that change how the output is verified by the Sage doctest